 Howard H. Stevenson Professor of Business Administration

 Thomas R. Eisenmann is the Howard H. Stevenson Professor of Business Administration at the Harvard Business School and Faculty Co-Chair of the HBS Rock Center for Entrepreneurship.
 He studies the management of new ventures.
-Eisenmann teaches two MBA elective courses: Launching Technology Ventures, which examines challenges that entrepreneurs encounter when starting and scaling new information technology businesses, and Product Management 101, in which students specify and supervise development of a software application.
-He also is faculty co-leader of a Harvard Innovation Lab course, Cultural Entrepreneurship in New York City, in which students from across Harvard spend a winter break week in New York exploring new ventures in fashion, food, and fine arts.
+Eisenmann teaches two MBA elective courses: Product Management 101, in which students specify and supervise development of a software application, and Entrepreneurial Sales & Marketing, in which project teams take actions to help a startup acquire customers.
 In recent years, Eisenmann has served as Chair of Harvard's MBA Elective Curriculum—the second year of the MBA Program—and as course head of The Entrepreneurial Manager, taught to all 900 first-year MBA students.
-He also co-led four winter break trips to Silicon Valley, and created Managing Networked Business (now called The Online Economy), an MBA elective that examines strategies for platform-based businesses that leverage network effects.
+He twice co-led a Harvard Innovation Lab course, Cultural Entrepreneurship in New York City, in which students from across Harvard spent a winter break week in New York exploring new ventures in fashion, food, and fine arts, and co-led four similar winter break trips to Silicon Valley.
+Eisenmann also created the MBA electives Launching Technology Ventures, which examines challenges that entrepreneurs encounter when starting and scaling new information technology businesses, and Managing Networked Business (now called The Online Economy), which surveys strategies for platform-based businesses that leverage network effects.

 Professor Eisenmann received his Doctorate in Business Administration ('98), MBA ('83), and BA ('79) from Harvard University.
 Prior to entering the HBS Doctoral Program, Eisenmann spent eleven years as a management consultant at McKinsey & Company, where he was co-head of the Media and Entertainment Practice.
 Eisenmann is on the editorial board of Strategic Management Journal.
 He currently serves as a director on the boards of Harvard Business Publishing and Harvard Student Agencies, the world’s largest student-run corporation.